jdavidbrandt/Falling_Bodies/README.md

 ![til](./out/build/linux-default/plots/falling000001.gif)

-We can see by zooming in, once the step size get's really small, the RK-4 Numerical Method is a great tool for predicting solutions.
+We can see two things by zooming in.
+One, the step size get's really small, the RK-4 Numerical Method is a great tool for predicting solutions.

+And two, the orange and blue rectangle of different masses, both using RK-4 integration, are predicting the exact same results!